-This core protocol for ECDC studies of CVE and IVE against hospitalisation with SARI laboratory-confirmed with SARS-CoV-2, and SARI laboratory-confirmed with influenza, version 3.0, presents the main elements for a multi-centre (multi-country) hospital-based study of CVE/IVE in patients hospitalised with SARI.
+This core protocol for ECDC studies of CVE and IVE against hospitalisation with SARI laboratory-confirmed with SARS-CoV-2, and SARI laboratory-confirmed with influenza, version 4.0, presents the main elements for a multicentre (multi-country) hospital-based study of CVE/IVE in patients hospitalised with SARI.
 It outlines the agreed methods for collecting data related to SARS-CoV-2, COVID-19 and influenza virus and disease at country level, and includes a plan for the pooled analysis.
 The combination of data from multiple sites will facilitate studies with more statistical power in order to meet more specific objectives.

-ECDC has worked closely with EU Member States with to implement a system for the regular monitoring of vaccine effectiveness among hospitalised SARI patients, taking advantage of parallel efforts to enhance SARI surveillance in the EU/EEA and countries of the Western Balkan region1.
+ECDC has worked closely with EU Member States to implement a system for the regular monitoring of vaccine effectiveness among hospitalised SARI patients, taking advantage of parallel efforts to enhance SARI surveillance in the EU/EEA and countries of the Western Balkan region1.
 Hospitals that can apply the core protocol and contribute to EU-level monitoring of CVE and ultimately IVE have been recruited through a process involving ECDC's relevant National Coordinator2.

-This core protocol is therefore primarily intended to guide the implementation of ECDC-funded studies.
-However, ECDC encourages using this protocol in countries not currently planning to participate in ECDC-funded studies.as a basis to conduct VE studies , as the use of consistent protocols will facilitate the comparability of study results across studies, countries, and study sites.
+This core protocol is therefore primarily intended to guide the implementation of ECDC-funded studies under the VEBIS project.
+However, ECDC encourages the use of this protocol in countries not currently planning to participate in ECDC-funded studies as a basis to conduct VE studies, as the use of consistent protocols will facilitate the comparability of study results across studies, countries, and study sites.

-This document presents version 3.0 of the core protocol.
-Version 2.0 has already been implemented at country level.
-This document will be updated and revised on a regular basis.
+This document presents version 4.0 of the core protocol for the hospital setting, and is intended to start to be used in the 2024/25 season.
+This document will be updated and revised on a regular basis as necessary.

-This core protocol is complemented by a questionnaire, a list of variables to be collected and their coding, all of which are available upon request at vpd.vpd@ecdc.europa.eu (the list of variables and coding also appear in Annex 1).
+This core protocol is complemented by a questionnaire, a list of variables to be collected and their coding, all of which are available upon request at wpd.wpd@ecdc.europa.eu (the list of variables and coding also appear in Annex 1).